course page main image

 Why Choose Us?

-• The Social Work Practice Educator Training Programme consists of two separately independent standalone 20 credit modules at Master’s level 7
+• The Social Work Practice Educator Training Programme consists of two independent standalone 20 credit modules at Level 7 (Master’s).

-• The course is designed to facilitate the Practice Education Professional Standards Domains and Core Values required at both Stages 1 and 2 by the College of Social Work (TCSW) (refreshed by BASW 2018), for professional Social Work Education
+• The course is designed to facilitate the Practice Education Professional Standards Domains and Core Values required at both Stages 1 and 2 (BASW, 2018), for Professional Social Work Education.

 Fees & How to Apply